jeffkaufman/shrubgrazer/README.md

     * For later: give some context for posts
   * Try to make this pluggable, since this is a big place I expect preferences to differ.
-* When viewing a given post's tree, unviewed items are marked in the left margin

 Next steps:
-* Rework feed to use IDs, like history does
 * Voting
 * Prioritization control panel
-* Prioritized feed
+* Fix bug where you see things multiple times
+* When viewing a given post's tree, unviewed items should be marked

 ## Installation